 | Lock-up / unbonding | Protocol requires an unbonding period after opt-out | May delay Buyout or termination execution |

-Slashing losses reduces the asset’s Platform Reference Price value and directly affects Buyout and termination Surplus Value calculations.
+Slashing losses reduce the asset’s Platform Reference Price value and directly affects Buyout and termination Surplus Value calculations.
 The Client accepts this risk by opting into staking.

 The Client may opt out of staking at any time.
 Unstaking is subject to any protocol-level unbonding period (which varies by blockchain and may range from hours to weeks).
 During the unbonding period, the asset is not earning staking rewards but remains in escrow under the LTO Contract.